Top 5 Incentive Compensation Management Challenges and Solutions

 Solution – Keep Incentive Compensation Plans Simple and Easy to Understand.

 The best way to remedy such situations would be to keep incentive compensation plans simple and effective – one that can be explained and understood easily.
-The simpler your incentive plans are the better.
+The simpler your incentive plans are, the better.
 Make sure you clearly state what you expect each sales representative to do and the rewards they can earn when they achieve the prescribed goals.

-Besides driving your salesforce, a straightforward plan will make it easy for compensation management admins to optimise the operations and pay salespeople accurately on time.
+Besides driving your salesforce, a straightforward plan will make it easy for compensation management admins to optimise the operations and pay salespeople accurately and on time.

 Challenge #3 – Strategy